AvePoint/cloud-api/docs/elements/user-management/risky_public_api/get-sign-in.md

-# Retrieve User Signin Actions
+# Retrieve Sign-in Information

-Use this API to retrieve user signin actions information of a customer tenant in AvePoint Online Services.
+Use this API to retrieve users' sign-in information in a customer's tenant.

 ## Permission